Emilio Izaguirre: International career

 Izaguirre was part of the national team in the 2005 FIFA World Youth Championship in the Netherlands.

 He made his senior debut for Honduras in a January 2007 friendly match against Denmark.
 He has represented his country in 17 FIFA World Cup qualification matches and played at the 2007 and 2009 UNCAF Nations Cups as well as at the 2007 CONCACAF Gold Cup.

 He was named in the Honduras squad for the 2010 FIFA World Cup, playing two games against Chile and Spain.
 He also played at the 2014 World Cup and the 2019 CONCACAF Gold Cup.

 Personal life

 Izaguirre is known to live a modest lifestyle and is a Christian.

-Emilio had a good 20-year relationship with the late renowned Honduran pastor Mario Tomas Barahona, whom he considered a mentor and who in life was pastor of the Mi Viña Church in Tegucigalpa.
-Church that Emilio has attended since he was a 15-year-old boy and has remained faithful to Christianity ever since.